-When you first put on the Tour-S (particularly if you haven’t worn FootJoy golf shoes before) they will appear a little unorthadox.
+When you first put on the Tour-S (particularly if you haven’t worn FootJoy shoes before) they will appear a little unorthodox.
 The launch pods (as FootJoy call them), which house the spikes, stick out from the side of the shoes, which does look a little odd.
 But you’ll soon get used to them, and FootJoy also made them transparent green to blend in with the grass.

 All in all, they’re a stong contender for the best golf shoes this year.
-It was a toss up between the Tour-S and the Speith 2, but the Under Armours just shaded it for us.
-If you’re looking for stability though, these are the shoes to buy.Check Price on Amazon
+It was a toss up between the Tour-S and the Speith 3, but the Under Armours just shaded it for us.
+If you’re looking for stability though, these are a great choice.Check Current Price

 Adidas are famous for their trainers, so it’s no surprise they make some truly great golf shoes.
 The Pure TRX feature waterproof synthetic uppers, with a rubber sole and 6 removable soft spikes.
 And of course, being adidas, they look awesome!

-Callaway is one of golf’s best known brands, and they have an excellent selection of golf shoes.
+Callaway is one of golf’s best known brands, and they have an excellent range.
 For soft spikes, we really like the Balboa TRX, which feature a waterproof microfiber leather upper, rubber sole, dura rubber outsole, and 7 removable spikes.
 Offers great grip on the course (even on wet grass) and a comfortable fit.

 If you have a bit more budget to play with, or are a regular golfer, then the adidas Tour 360 Boost are highly recommended.
 This time you’ll get a full leather upper, synthetic sole, and 10 removable spikes.